-There are two types of share market –
+There are two types of share markets –

 In this form of share market, a company has to first register itself with the intent of raising a certain amount of money and shares.
 The goal of being listed in this share market is to raise money.
 When a company gets itself registered for the first time, it is known as an initial public offering.

-Once a company has sold its new securities in the primary market, they are traded to the secondary market then.
-In this market, the investors have the opportunity to exit their investment or sell their shares.
-Most of the transactions of the secondary market consists of trades wherein one investor chooses to buy shares from another through a secondary medium.
+Once a company has sold its new securities in the primary market, they are traded in the secondary market then.
+In this market, the investors have the opportunity to exit their investments or sell their shares.
+Most of the transactions of the secondary market consist of trades wherein one investor chooses to buy shares from another through a secondary medium.
 These transactions are mostly conducted through a broker or an intermediary who is known to facilitate such processes.